Tropical Fukaya Algebras

 Denote the midpoint of the neck as

 In the neck region, the maps $u_\nu^{pre}$ and $u_\nu'$ are equal to a vertical cylinder perturbed by a quantity that decays exponentially in the middle of the cylinder.
 The vertical cylinder is determined by $u_\nu^{pre}(0_e)$ resp. $u_\nu'(0_e)$.
 The sequence $u^{pre}_\nu(0_e)$ converges to $x_e$ because of the asymptotic decay of the sections $\zeta^\pm$.
-The sequence $u_\nu'(0_e)$ converges to $x_e$ by (Thin cylinder convergence).
-Indeed, since the complex structure $\fj^\nu(C_\nu')$ is standard on a truncation $[-\tfrac {\nu l_e} 2 - L, \tfrac {\nu l_e} 2 - L] \times S^1$ of the neck (see \eqref{eq:suppfj}), and the mid point of the cylinder is preserved by the biholomorphism $\phi$ in \eqref{eq:bihol}, (Thin cylinder convergence) is applicable with the coordinates $(s_e,t_e)$.
+The sequence $u_\nu'(0_e)$ converges to $x_e$ by \hyperref[item:thincyl2]{(Thin cylinder convergence)}.
+Indeed, since the complex structure $\fj^\nu(C_\nu')$ is standard on a truncation $[-\tfrac {\nu l_e} 2 - L, \tfrac {\nu l_e} 2 - L] \times S^1$ of the neck (see \eqref{eq:suppfj}), and the mid point of the cylinder is preserved by the biholomorphism $\phi$ in \eqref{eq:bihol}, \hyperref[item:thincyl2]{(Thin cylinder convergence)} is applicable with the coordinates $(s_e,t_e)$.
 On the neck region, the section $\xi_\nu'$ and its derivatives decay exponentially :

 This inequality follows from the decay of the terms $\zeta_\nu^\pm$ in the definition of $u_\nu^{pre}$, and the breaking annulus lemma applied to $u_\nu'$.
 Consequently $\Mod{\xi_\nu'}_{W^{1,p,\lam}}$ can be made small enough by taking a large $\nu$ and shrinking the neck by a fixed amount: that is, we decrease the cylinder length to $\nu l_e - C$ where $C$ is a constant independent of $\nu$.
 Next we consider the complement of the neck regions.